AlgebraicJulia/Petri.jl/README.md

 There are operations that are easy to do on the `Petri.Model` like "add a transition from R to S" that require simultaneously changing multiple parts of the algebraic formulation.
 Applied Category Theory gives a sound theoretical framework for manipulating Petri Nets as a model of chemical reactions. `Petri` is a Julia package primarily intended to investigate how we can operationalize this theory into practical scientific software.

-See [SemanticModels.ModelTools](https://github.com/jpfairbanks/SemanticModels.jl/blob/master/src/modeltools/PetriModels.jl "PetriModel") for tools that work with Petri net models and manipulating them with higher level APIs based on ACT.
+See [SemanticModels](https://github.com/jpfairbanks/SemanticModels.jl) for tools that work with Petri net models and manipulating them with higher level APIs based on ACT.

 ## Visualization